 Creative Tools to Publish Content

 If you post an update on the news feed, you get limited options to enhance your posts.
 You can only add a background to your texts, crop, or rotate images.
 In stories, you get multiple ways to edit your content.
 You can add music, stickers, doodle, effects, animate, and add more stuff to your stories.

 Audience and Privacy

-For stories, you get an additional option of ‘Friends and Connections’ where connections refer to your Messenger friends.
-If you choose this setting, your Messenger friends who aren’t in your Facebook friends list will also see the story.
+For stories, choosing the Public setting refers to your Messenger friends as well.
+If you choose this setting, your Messenger friends who aren’t on your Facebook friends list will also see the story.

 Ability to Access Later

 For stories, things are different as the content is temporary so you will not find it under the Your Story option after a day.
-But if you want to view it after twenty-four hours, it remains alive for you under the story archive feature (present at the top of stories box).
+But if you want to view it after twenty-four hours, it remains alive for you under the story Archive feature.
 Only you, i.e., the creator of the story has access to it.
-You can reshare it any other time or download it.
+You can reshare the story or download it.

 Should You Post to News Feed or Your Story

 Stories give a personal glimpse of your life daily for they change after a day.
 So if you are posting informal content or you like to update your friends or page members regularly about a certain thing, stories would be a good place to post them.
 You should post on your News Feed if the 24-hour time limit doesn’t matter to your content and you want it to stay visible forever.

 Next up: Don’t like Facebook or Messenger anymore?
 Want to uninstall it?
 Read the post to know the aftermath of uninstalling Facebook and Messenger apps from your phone.